lodash/lodash/doc/README.md

 ### <a id="_invertobject"></a>`_.invert(object)`
 <a href="#_invertobject">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2233 "View in source") [&#x24C9;][1]

-Creates an object composed of the inverted keys and values of the given `object`.
+Creates an object composed of the inverted keys and values of the given object.

 #### Arguments
 1. `object` *(Object)*: The object to invert.